Rolfing Structural Integration

 The practitioner and I had quite a lengthy pre-session interview about my body – she wanted to know pretty everything that had happened to my body in my life – and she explained a lot about how the session would go.

-Normally there is a 10 session protocol, and the body is systematically worked on, opening and releasing.
+Normally there is a 10 session protocol, and the body is systematically worked on, opening and releasing the ligaments and fascia systematically.

-When I first became interested in things alternative/’spiritual’ in the early 80s, it was considered that if you really wanted to get enlightened then you needed to go through a series of Rolfing sessions.
+When I first became interested in things alternative/’spiritual’ in the early 80s, it was considered that if you really wanted to get ‘free’ then you needed to go through a series of Rolfing sessions.
+It was hard core bodywork in those days.

 It was the modality from which many others arose, including Rebalancing.